Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/symfony.md

 #### Enable PostCSS support

 In your `webpack.config.js` file, enable the PostCSS Loader.
-See<!-- --> [the documentation](https://symfony.com/doc/current/frontend/encore/postcss.html) for more information.
+See [the documentation](https://symfony.com/doc/current/frontend/encore/postcss.html) for more information.

 webpack.config.js